wez/wezterm/.github/ISSUE_TEMPLATE/bug_report.md

 ## Environment (please complete the following information):

  - OS: [e.g. Linux X11, Linux Wayland, macOS, Windows]
- - Frontend:  [e.g. OpenGL or Software]
  - Version: please run `wezterm -V` and include its output here

 ## To Reproduce

 Steps to reproduce the behavior.

 Please include as much information as possible that can help to reproduce and understand the issue; some pointers and suggestions are included here in this template.
 You are empowered to include more or less information than is asked for here!

 ## Configuration

-Be sure to include the relevant section(s) of your `wezterm.toml` configuration file.
+Be sure to include the relevant section(s) of your `wezterm.lua` configuration file.

 ## Expected behavior
 A clear and concise description of what you expected to happen.